 In 1958, Canada’s Post Office Department (now Canada Post) issued a five-cent stamp (Scott #382) commemorating Nova Scotia’s first elected assembly, which marked the beginning of the colony’s democratic government.
-The speaker’s chair and mace depicted on the stamp pay homage to the first general assembly in what is now Canada.
+The speaker’s chair and mace depicted on the stamp pay homage to the first general assembly in present-day Canada.

 COLONY OF NOVA SCOTIA

-Meanwhile, maces evolved from weapons of war to ceremonial items of prominence in British parliament.
-These maces, along with a speaker’s chair, form the stamp’s central motif.
-Flanking the chair is text in English and French, detailing the first elected assembly marking the beginning of democratic government in Canada.
+The stamp’s main design depicts maces, which evolved from weapons of war to ceremonial items of prominence in British parliament, plus a speaker’s chair.
+On opposite sides of the chair, English and French text details the first elected assembly, marking the beginning of democratic government in Canada.

 Printed by the Canadian Bank Note Company and measuring 26 millimetres by 38 millimetres (horizontal), this stamp had a print run of 25,360,000.